fblettner/fblettner.github.io/_liberty/technical/liberty-deployment.md

 Before you begin, ensure the following prerequisites are met:

+- You have Docker installed and running on your server.
+Installation instructions can be found [here](https://docs.nomana-it.fr/liberty/technical/installation).
-- You have Docker and Portainer installed and running on your server.
+- You have Portainer installed and running on your server.
+Installation instructions can be found [here](https://docs.nomana-it.fr/liberty/technical/tools-deployment).
 - You have access to the Portainer web interface.
+The URL typically looks like `http://your-server-ip:3000` or `https://your-server-ip:3443`.

 ## Accessing Portainer

 1. Open a web browser and navigate to the Portainer web interface.
-The URL typically looks like `http://your-server-ip:3000` or `https://your-server-ip:3443`.

 2. Log in with your Portainer credentials.
+- Set a password first time you log into Portainer

 ## Logging into a Custom Registry